 For all NIST reference-class chambers, a record is maintained of all calibrations, and the previous calibrations are compared with the current calibration to detect any trend or measurement discrepancy.
-The calibration histories for many NIST reference chambers are maintained in binders and/or are accessible electronically from the computer located in room B019.
+The calibration histories for many NIST reference chambers are maintained electronically.
 Any discrepancy arising with a NIST check chamber greater than 0.5 % gives rise to a thorough investigation of the calibration and irradiation systems previous to exposing the customer dosimeters.